Work with an Independent AV Consultant before an Installer

 My team and I were able to add value to John in a number of different ways.
 We began by simply documenting the key points of our conversations with him and highlighting the outcomes desired with an order of priority.
 This helped John and his team clearly see what was important and why.
 We then took the time to educate John and his team on a short list of different hardware and software options that were a potential fit for the business’s video conferencing needs.
 In a final session we work-shopped ideas and came up with a final end to end solution of hardware and software that met all of John’s core desired outcomes.
 This solution was then priced by suitable AV installation companies and the savings were in the tens of thousands of dollars compared to the original quotes.

-This example, although simple, clearly illustrates the distinct advantages John gained by working with an independent expert AV consultant prior to signing off on quotes from AV installation companies.
+This example, although simple, clearly illustrates the distinct advantages John gained by working with an independent expert in AV consulting services prior to signing off on quotes from AV installation companies.
 He gained clarity on what he really needed, was educated on all the options available, and was finally able to make an informed choice on the best customised video conferencing solution for his business.